enonic/app-auth0-idprovider/README.md

 1. Go back to your Auth0 Client settings
 1. Define the ID provider callback in the "Allowed Callback URLs"
     * The ID provider is listening on "/portal/[branch]/_/idprovider/[userstore]"
-    * If you have a virtual host mapping hiding "/portal/[branch]", then use the virtual host mapping source + "_/idprovider/<userstore>".
+    * If you have a virtual host mapping hiding "/portal/[branch]", like the example above, then use the virtual host mapping source + "_/idprovider/<userstore>".
     * For the example above, the full callback URL will be: "https://example.com/_/idprovider/myuserstore"